just-the-docs/just-the-docs/peopleops/recruiting/JOB_POSTINGS.md

 operations manual here if you want to learn more about our current thinking.

+*If the post is for a full-time [staff contractor](https://countable-web.github.io/ops/peopleops/RECRUITING/#recruiting-for-staff-contractors), add a note:*
+This job post is for a full-time position only.
+Please ensure you are available and interested in committing to a full-time work schedule before applying.

 [Our Open Source Ops Manual](https://countable-web.github.io/ops/)

 `responsibilities and skills`